 USU's CGHE supports APRRP by building African partner countries’ capacity to rapidly deploy and sustain a UN-standard Level 1 and/or Level 2 Medical Treatment Facility capable of providing medical support and care utilizing organic assets.

 CGHE’s APRRP program builds the capacity of the partner nations by way of education and training activities, and exercises.
-The program is currently active in Uganda and Rwanda, with plans to expand to other countries across the African Continent.
+The program is currently active in Uganda, Rwanda, Senegal, and Ghana.